filecoin-project/lotus-docs/content/en/storage-providers/setup/initialize.md

 ## Initialization

-Before we can run the storage provider we need to initilize it by sending a message to the chain to tell the Filecoin network that we want to start a storage provider:
+Before we can run the storage provider we need to initialize it by sending a message to the chain to tell the Filecoin network that we want to start a storage provider:

 ```shell
 lotus-miner init --owner=<address>  --worker=<needs-bls-address> --no-local-storage --sector-size=<32GiB or 64GiB>